When

 positive location to the suspension arms.
 It makes servicing

 easier.
-It also lets us use trailing arms to locate the lower
+It also lets us use trailing arms to locate

 control arms as originally designed.
 Without trailing arms, the lower